Ready.

 Set...

-Hub Volunteers are part of a team and must attend from 9:00 a.m. - 12:00 noon on March 15th (including pre- and post-event discussions).
+Volunteers are part of a team and must attend from 9:00 a.m. - 12:00 noon (including pre- and post-event discussions).
 Spots are limited -- sign up now if you are interested.

 "Walk-Ups" are provided with cards describing a situation which they then pretend to be bringing to the Hub.
 For example, "My elderly neighbor depends on medical equipment.
 She only has three hours of battery remaining and her caregivers are unreachable.
 What should we do?".

-"Walk-Ups" simply stop-by for about 30 minutes (or longer if you want) anytime between 9:45 - 11:15 a.m. on March 15th.
+"Walk-Ups" simply stop-by for about 30 minutes (or longer if you want) anytime between 9:45 - 11:15 a.m.
 It's fun and educational and no prior experience or workshops are required -- all are welcome!

 “WOW!
 A remarkable real-life exercise.”